 On June 30, 2006, pursuant to a Share Exchange Agreement dated as of June 8, 2006 (the "Share Exchange Agreement") by and among the Company, Dr. John S. Kovach ("Seller") and Lixte, the Company issued 19,021,786 shares of its common stock in exchange for all of the issued and outstanding shares of Lixte (the "Exchange").
-Previously, on October 3, 2005, Lixte had issued 1,500 shares of its no par value common stock to its founder for \$1,500, which constituted all of the issued and outstanding shares of Lixte prior to the Exchange.
-As a result of the Exchange, Lixte became a wholly-owned subsidiary of the Company.
+Previously, on October 3, 2005, Lixte had issued 1,500 shares of its no par value common stock to its founder for \$,500, which constituted all of the issued and outstanding shares of Lixte became a wholly-owned subsidiary of the Company.

 Pursuant to the Exchange, the Company issued to the Seller 19,021,786 shares of its common stock.
-The Company had a total of 25,000,832 shares of common stock issued and outstanding after giving effect to the Exchange and the 1,973,869 shares of common stock issued in the initial closing of the private placement.
+The Company had a total o£5,000,832 shares of common stock issued and outstanding after giving effect to the Exchange and the 1,973,869 shares of common stock issued in the initial closing of the private placement.

-As a result of the Exchange and the shares of common stock issued in the initial closing of the private placement, on June 30, 2006, the stockholders of the Company immediately prior to the Exchange owned 4,005,177 shares of common stock, equivalent to approximately 16% of the issued and outstanding shares of the Company's common stock, and the former stockholder of Lixte acquired control of the Company.
+As a result of the Exchange and the shares of common stock issued in the initial closing of the private placement, on June 30, 2006, the stockholders of the Company immediately prior to the Exchange owned 4,005,177 shares of common stock, equivalent to approximately16% of the issued and outstanding shares of the Company's common stock, and the former stockholder of Lixte acquired control of the Company.

-In connection with the Exchange, the Company paid WestPark Capital, Inc. a cash fee of \$50,000.
+In connection with the Exchange, the Company paid WestPark Capital, Inc. a cash fee of \$\$0,000.